NDSU-Geddes-Lab/cultured-microbe-identification/README.md

 - After downloading and extracting the source code from above step, you should have a directory called `cultured-microbe-identification`.
 - In the `cultured-microbe-identification` folder, create two sub-folders `input` and `output`.
 - Place your fastq files to be processed in the `input` sub-folder.
-- Place the `BC_to_well2.csv` file in `cultured-microbe-identification` folder.
-- Go to the Rstudio, Click on the drop down menu named as "Project: (None)" and select "New Project".
-- Click on the "Existing Directory".
-Click on the "Browse".
-Select the `cultured-microbe-identification` folder created in the beginning.
-- After doing this successfully, there should be `input` sub-folder, `output` sub-folder, `BC_to_well2.csv`, `filter_purity.R`, and `main_workflow.Rmd` in the right bottom panel on the Rstudio.

-### Explanation of scripts execution:

-This paragraph is only an explanation of what is happening inside the R scripts and is meant for understanding an overview.

-Once you read this explanation, then proceed to next section of this page on instructions to actual execution.

-- `main_workflow.Rmd` is a R notebook with multiple code chunks.
-- First code chunk is for loading the required R packages (dada2, tidyverse)
-- The second code chunk is the dada2 workflow part.
-It will output a couple of things below the code chunk:
-  1. List of the fastq files
-  2. Quality plots for the fastq files
-  3. A folder named as "filtered" in the input folder containing filtered fastq files
-- The next part is to map each sequence to a pair of forward and reverse barcodes, trim the barcodes and primers, and attribute sequence counts to the plate+well combo corresponding to the matched barcodes.
-- By this time we have an intermediate output, `processed_data_output`, which holds following information for each sequence:
-  - Original sequences
-  - Its identified forward barcode
-  - Its identified reverse barcode
-  - Identified well name
-  - Counts of the sequences in every well of every plate (zero count in the well except the identified well is expected)
-- Next code chunk collapses the processed data such that we get a table with all the unique clean sequences with their counts in all the wells in all the plates (960 columns named as Plate*_well*).
-- Now we calculate purity percentage of each unique clean sequence.
-For each unique clean sequences, its counts are sorted from highest to lowest.
-It divides each count by the total number of counts for that Plate*_well* and multiplies by 100.

 ### Execution